katieenns/Dream-Team/README.md

 --est completion time 10 days, priority #2

-7. Admin wants to know which filters are selected most often to better understand how users are interacting with the app est completion time 10 days, priority #2
+7. Admin wants to know which filters are selected most often to better understand how users are interacting with the app --est completion time 10 days, priority #2